localdevices/pyorc/docs/user-guide/velocimetry/index.rst

         correlation value after filtering on ``s2n_min`` and ``corr_min``.
 Any windows that yield lower amounts are set to missing and will not yield any velocity.
 Default for this value is 0.2.

         .. note::

             It seems a little superfluous to have a section called ``velocimetry``, then a subsection ``get_piv`` and then the flags used in ``get_piv``, however, we wish to keep the option open to add other velocimetry methods here.
-            Perhaps in the near future we may offer a method ``get_ptv`` to use Particle Tracking Velocimetry instead of Partical Image Velocimetry.
-This method follows particles instead of using cross correlation.
+            Perhaps in the near future we may offer a method ``get_ptv`` to use Particle Tracking Velocimetry instead of Particle Image Velocimetry.
+Or `get_stiv` to retrieve velocities over lines using Space-Time Image Velocimetry (STIV).

     .. tab-item:: API